 When it comes to strategy, there are a multitude of different approaches.
 One is to “emphasize” Disney’s Hollywood Studios when making your Park Pass reservations.
 This isn’t really new advice, but the reason has changed.

-Previously, it was to have multiple tries at the Star Wars: Rise of the Resistance virtual queue.
-That’s now gone, but DHS still has more high-profile headliners than any other park at Walt Disney World.
+This is because DHS has more high-profile headliners than any other park at Walt Disney World.
 Knocking those out early in the day can be incredibly advantageous, but only if you’re eligible for Early Entry.
 If not, you need a different strategy.

 Finally, due to the top-heavy nature of the attraction lineup mentioned in the first point, Genie+ return times are often in the afternoon and evening in Disney’s Hollywood Studios even if you start the day there.

-It’s easiest to Park Hop between Epcot and Disney’s Hollywood Studios due to the Skyliner, boat service, and walkway between the two parks.
+It’s easiest to Park Hop between EPCOT and Disney’s Hollywood Studios due to the Skyliner, boat service, and walkway between the two parks.
 Intuitively, this makes these two parks the perfect pair.
-However, Harmonious throws a monkey wrench into that.
+While we love World Showcase at night, you aren’t missing much if you skip the EPCOT Forever fireworks.

-We think starting your day at Animal Kingdom and bouncing to Disney’s Hollywood Studios for the afternoon and evening makes more sense.
+We think starting your day at Animal Kingdom and bouncing to Disney’s Hollywood Studios for the afternoon and evening also makes a lot of sense.
 This is our preferred way to experience both parks, which also works well given normal operating hours.
-If you’re really ambitious, you can also scramble over to Epcot for the end of the night to see Harmonious, too.
+If you’re really ambitious, you can also do EPCOT during the middle of the day, or at the very end of the evening.

-Speaking of which, one great way to extend your day at Walt Disney World is starting out at Animal Kingdom (normally open from 8 am until 6 pm) and finishing at Magic Kingdom or Epcot, which typically close at 9, 10, or 11 pm.
+One great way to extend your day at Walt Disney World is starting out at Animal Kingdom (normally open starting at 8 am, which is earlier than any other park) and finishing at Magic Kingdom or EPCOT, which typically close at 9, 10, or 11 pm.

 This works well because it’s easy to accomplish everything at Animal Kingdom in roughly one half-day, whereas many guests like multiple days in Magic Kingdom.
 (Although it’s not always possible due to operating hours and sunset times, we also love evenings in Animal Kingdom.
 The last two hours that park is open, lines are virtually nonexistent.)

 This is especially true with Disney’s Hollywood Studios, which can be frustrating to do in a single day.
 Splitting it up into multiple mornings or evenings makes for a considerably easier and more enjoyable experience–and you can save a ton of time in lines that way.
-To a lesser extent, Animal Kingdom and Epcot also can be conducive to half-day visits, albeit minus the same time-savings.
-Anyway, hopefully these updated Park Hopping tips provide you with more strategy to add to your “toolkit” for visiting Walt Disney World in 2022!
+To a lesser extent, Animal Kingdom and EPCOT also can be conducive to half-day visits, albeit minus the same time-savings.
+Anyway, hopefully these updated Park Hopping tips provide you with more strategy to add to your “toolkit” for visiting Walt Disney World!

 Are you excited to Park Hop once again at Walt Disney World?
 If you’ve been postponing a trip, does this move the needle for you, or do you still need more ‘temporarily suspended’ offerings back?
 Think this will have a ripple effect on anything else at Walt Disney World?
 What do you expect to come back next?
 Do you agree or disagree with our assessment?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!